rubymonstas-zurich/rubymonstas-zurich.github.io/README.md

 bundle exec jekyll serve
 ```

-To deploy changes to production, simply push to master (It's Github Pages).
+To deploy changes to production, simply push to `main` (It's GitHub Pages).

 ## Add a member